Comment maximiser les exonérations fiscales lors d'un transfert d'entreprise?

 Definition: Individuals or groups designated to receive benefits or assets from a trust.

-Explanation: The individuals who will receive distributions from the trust under the terms established by the grantor.
+Explanation: The individuals who will receive distributions from the trust according to the terms established by the settlor.